JetBrains/intellij-sdk-docs/topics/ui/controls/inline_help_text.md

 *Local link*

 Text style formatting:
 * Avoid text highlighting.
-Usually, the help text is short and no bold or italics is needed.
+Usually, the help text is short and no bold or italics are needed.
 ![](inline_text_no_styling.png){width=364}

 * Use formatting for code, console commands, or parameters.
 Use HTML tags.
 Enclosing text in `<html></html>` tags is not needed.